 Syanna woke in far less pain than she had expected she would.
-She was being held in a small cage, probably one of the animal cages used by the Night Elves to contain the sick or corrupted creatures of the forest.
+She was being held in a small cage, probably one of the animal cages used by the Besherman to contain the sick or corrupted creatures of the forest.
 She sat up and the floor went all wobbly.
 A hand gently touched her shoulder as she nearly lost her balance.

 “Hang in there,” a soothing voice said.
 “I don’t have you patched up just yet.”

 Syanna turned and saw a Musfurin leaning over her.
 It was the paladin named Vikasterix, another one of the soldiers that had joined the Academy of Hope in the aftermath of the Yunai’s defeat.
 Iliera had spoken highly of the paladin’s healing powers, which Syanna knew must be true as she didn’t feel like she was going to die now, despite having nearly done so just an hour before.